What can I put in each bin? Garden organics bin (lime green lid)

 Will my collection area/ day change?
 The City, alongside our waste collection contractor Veolia, will assess all areas to see if we can service our community more efficiently with the introduction of the GO bin.
 If there are changes to your collection area, you will be notified prior to the GO bin being rolled out in 2024/25.
 Visit www.lovemykwinana.com/threebin and register to make sure you stay up to date.

 How much will the third bin cost me?
 There will be an increased charge on top of your existing Waste Service charge.
-Current calculations anticipate the increase to be approximately $22 per annum to your annual rates notice for the annual service cost, in addition to the cost of the initial roll-out of the new bins.
+The waste service charge for the year is $393 which includes:

 - 52 waste collections